inikishev/image-descent/README.md

 from image_descent import ImageDescent

 # you can put path to an image or a numpy array / torch tensor.
-# It will be converted into black-and-white channel-last.
+# It will be converted into black-and-white.
+Darkest pixel is the global minimum.
 image = r"surfaces/spiral.jpg"

 # coords are the initial coordinate to start optimization from